henask12/microverseFirst/README.md

 ### Prerequisites

-In order to run this project you need: you need to know the basic of HTML5, CSS, and basic knowledge about Git
+In order to run this project you need: you need to know the basic of HTML5, CSS,Js, and basic knowledge about Git

 ### Setup

-Clone this repository to your desired folder: https://github.com/henask12/Portfolio.git
+Clone this repository to your desired folder: https://github.com/henask12/microverseFirst.git

 ### Install